 Road rules for Fraser Island

 Driving on Fraser Island can challenge even experienced drivers.
 It's easy to get in trouble when driving in an unfamiliar and difficult environment.
-Laws have been introduced to help keep visitors safe.
+Laws are in place to help keep visitors safe.

 All hire 4WDs used on Fraser Island must: